 Chautauqua “Reinventing America Festival” scheduled for September 3 – 12, 2021

-Posted on March 19, 2021 Posted By: Caroline McIntyre
+Posted on March 19, 2021 Posted By: Lara Kaufmann

-Little did we know when Chautauqua chose the theme of Reinventing America, that at this time we would be literally holed up in our homes or valiantly battling an invisible foe in our hospitals.
+Little did we know when Chautauqua chose the theme of Reinventing America, that we would be literally holed up in our homes or valiantly battling an invisible foe in our hospitals.
 We have had our lives turned upside down.
-Yet we are coming up with amazing ways to cope with this disaster.
+Yet we have come up with amazing ways to cope with this disaster.
 This is what Americans do.
 We improvise, adapt, adjust, find ways to live through.
 We reinvent ourselves.

 As the Covid-19 virus challenges our American ingenuity and perseverance, more then ever we will need Ben Franklin’s “science and reason,” Thomas Edison’s “perspiration,” Nikola Tesla’s “inspiration,” Hedy Lamarr’s “scientific foresight,” and Rosa Parks’s “grit.”
 And come this September at the History Comes Alive Festival, we’ll have our own stories of Reinventing America to share.